ObsidianLabs/Black-IDE/README.md

 #### Create New Project

-Click *Project* tag to switch to project manager.
+Click *Project* tag to switch to Project Manager.
 Then click *New* button on the top-right cornet to open create project popup.
 Select the whether you wish to create a local or cloud project, then key in project name and select the template which will be the base of your project.
 Ethereum Studio currently offers several choices on templates:

-- **Coin**：A simple coin contract template；
+- **Coin**: A simple coin contract template；
-- **ERC20 Token**：An ERC-20 token contract template；
+- **ERC20 Token**: An ERC-20 token contract template；
-- **[Open Zeppelin] Basics**：A set of templates based on [Open Zeppelin](https://openzeppelin.com/) , which includes ERC-20, ERC-721(NFT), ERC-777 and ERC-1155 contract;
+- **[Open Zeppelin] Basics**: A set of templates based on [Open Zeppelin](https://openzeppelin.com/) , which includes ERC-20, ERC-721(NFT), ERC-777 and ERC-1155 contract;
-- **[Truffle] Metacoin**：Contracted created by Ethereum Truffle.
+- **[Truffle] Metacoin**: Contracted created by Ethereum Truffle.
 Ethereum Studio does not support deployment of Metacoin contract.

 <p align="center">
   <img src="./screenshots/create_project.png" width="720px">